Filmora

 Step 1

-Create a project and add your clip
+Open a new project and import your clip

 Try It Free Try It Free